 If, on the other hand, this extraordinarily rich, imaginative recreation of the Ramsey family tragedy isn't intended to be dark humor, I need to seek help immediately.

-Even after Dr. Phil and DI and CBS get through with her, we'll probably never know what happened to JonBenet.
+We'll probably never know what happened to JonBenet.
 But after reading My Sister, My Love, I thought of what Don DeLillo said in an author's note at the end of Libra, his fictionalized biography of Lee Harvey Oswald: "Because this book makes no claim to literal truth, because it is only itself, apart and complete, readers may find refuge here."

 And while I'm quoting, Oscar Wilde once said, "Nothing that actually occurs is of the smallest importance."
 The actual, literal occurrence in the Ramsey case, obviously, is someone killed and sexually molested JonBenet on Christmas night, 1996.